AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

                                     ;file = external file lookup only
 ```

-See [New Commands](../adv-topics/noderesolution.md) for how this new node lookup method is handled.
+See [Node Resolution](../adv-topics/noderesolution.md) for how this new node lookup method is handled.

 ## Node Number Stanza
 The node number stanza is a critical stanza in `rpt.conf`.